Increase your energy levels throughout the day with these caffeine alternatives. You’ll think twice next time you reach for another cup of Joe again!

 7. Teas

-If you’re looking for a caffeine alternative without the jitter, you can substitute coffee for tea instead.
-You have a number of options for this one.
+If you’re looking for a caffeine alternative without the jitter, you can substitute coffee with tea instead, and you have a number of options of different teas to choose from.

-You can try matcha tea, which has a better flavor than moringa.
+You can try matcha, a type of green tea, which has a better flavor than moringa.
 When combined with a starchy food, it regulates blood sugar spikes.

 There’s also kombucha which balances your microbiome with probiotics.
 It can decrease the odds of bloating and improves digestive health.

-Black tea is one of the popular alternatives to caffeine because of L-theanine.
+Black tea is an herbal tea that’s another popular alternative to caffeine because of L-theanine.
 The combination of these two compounds can stabilize alertness, mental focus, and accuracy without the nerves, according to a study.

 8. Peppermint

-As one of the caffeine alternatives to coffee, peppermint can help boost your energy in many ways:
+As another caffeine alternative to coffee, peppermint can help boost your energy in many ways:

-- It alleviates many types of pain such as stomach cramps, migraines, and headaches.
+- It has anti-inflammatory properties that alleviate many types of pain such as stomach cramps, migraines, and headaches.

 - The oil may reduce the chances of daytime sleepiness.